Divorce Attorneys in Stuart, FL

 To get a divorce in Florida, you must first file a Petition for Dissolution of Marriage.
 In order to be eligible for a petition, either spouse needs to have lived in Florida for at least six months.
 The petition should be filed with the circuit court of the county where the individual filing the petition (the petitioner) resides.
 The other spouse (the respondent) needs to be formally notified of the filing.
 Should the respondent file a Counter Petition or Answer that denies or disagrees with anything in the petition, the petitioner can submit a Notice for Trial and proceed forward with a contested divorce.

 At ADL Law, P.A., our Stuart divorce attorneys have years of experience in this practice area and can provide effective representation at all stages of the legal process.
 Whether you are filing for divorce, contesting a petition, moving forward with a contested dissolution, or more, we can help you resolve your matter quickly and efficiently.
-Our Stuart divorce attorneys have a comprehensive understanding of family law and will work to handle all your legal obligations while you focus on other matters.
+Our divorce attorneys in Stuart, FL, have a comprehensive understanding of family law and will work to handle all your legal obligations while you focus on other matters.

 To learn more about our divorce lawyers in Stuart, the Florida divorce process, or how we can help you, please either call us today at (772) 210-9097 or contact us online.